CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 To initiate, inquire where the players wish to go and what they intend to do in town.
 You might say, "There's an inn, a town hall, a shrine, general stores, and trading posts, along with a few other residences and businesses.
 Where would you like to visit?"
 Once the players have selected a location, reference the description in the following section, introduce the NPCs present, and initiate the interaction.

-**The Stonehill Inn.** If the players are unsure about their characters' next steps, encourage them to commence at the Stonehill Inn.
+**The Bedrock Inn.** If the players are unsure about their characters' next steps, encourage them to commence at the Bedrock Inn.
 The NPCs here serve as guides, steering the characters towards various adventure opportunities and essential rumors accessible in other parts of the town.
 By patronizing the inn, the characters gain insight into other places they should explore.

 **Lavender Lancer Ruffians.** Sooner or later, the adventurers will cross paths with the toughs who dominate Tuntin.
 Your role is to determine when these ruffians make their appearance.
 Once the characters have had an opportunity to explore several locations in town and converse with the townsfolk, they may decide to track down the Lavender Lancers.
 In such an event, you can execute the "Lavender Lancer Ruffians" encounter.
 Alternatively, if the characters seem hesitant to confront the ruffians, the Lavender Lancers may decide to seek them out at a moment of your choosing.